-An estimated 699,378 people in the United States are either living with or are in remission from NHL.
-About 80,470 people are expected to be diagnosed with NHL in 2022 (see Incidence, Causes and Risk Factors on page 34).
+An estimated 722,631 people in the United States are either living with or are in remission from NHL.
+About 80,550 people were expected to be diagnosed with NHL in 2023 (see Incidence, Causes and Risk Factors on page 36).
 Advances in the treatment of NHL are resulting in improved remission and cure rates.
 New treatment approaches are being studied in clinical trials for patients of all ages and for all stages of the disease.

-All LLS publications mentioned in this booklet are free and can be viewed. downloaded or ordered online at www.LLS.org/booklets.
+All LLS publications mentioned in this booklet are free and can be viewed, downloaded or ordered online at www.LLS.org/booklets.